7.9 Pixel Defects and Bad Imaging Regions

 Data from a variety of on-orbit calibration programs have been used to identify bad pixels and regions on the IR detector.
 All pixels found anomalous enough to potentially impact data analysis results are flagged and listed in the current bad pixel table reference file.
 While these pixels are listed in the bad pixel table and propagated into the data quality (DQ) arrays of the observer's ima and flt files produced by calwf3, the flagged science pixels will still have calwf3-calculated signals and signal rates in the science (SCI) arrays.
 It is therefore important for observers to examine the DQ arrays in their data, and use them to identify which pixels to ignore in any post-calwf3 data reduction and analysis (such as AstroDrizzle).

-An updated collection of time-dependent WFC3/IR bad pixel tables has been generated in order to reflect the observed behavior changes of ∼3.5% of the detector pixels for the period May 2009 to Oct 2017 (Figure 7.9., WFC3 ISR 2019-03).
-These new tables also incorporate an additional six years of data acquired since the previous bad pixel table update as well as utilize enhanced bad pixel detection methods.
-Identified and flagged are bad-in-zeroth-read, dead, hot and unstable pixels on a cycle-by-cycle basis as well as the IR blobs as they appear on the instrument.
+A collection of time-dependent WFC3/IR bad pixel tables are generated annually in order to reflect the observed behavior changes of ∼3.5% of the detector pixels (Figure 7.9., WFC3 ISR 2019-03; WFC3 ISR 2024-02).
+These new tables also incorporate enhanced bad pixel detection methods that identify and flag bad-in-zeroth-read, dead, hot and unstable pixels on a cycle-by-cycle basis as well as the IR blobs as they appear on the instrument.
 No evidence has been found for a long-term trend in the number or locations of the bad-in-zeroth-read and dead pixels.
-However, evidence for a linear increase of ∼200 hot pixels per cycle have been found as well as, that the number of unstable pixels can change by up to ∼4000 pixels per cycle.
-These new bad pixel tables have been delivered and incorporated into the calwf3 pipeline along with the new accompanying time-dependent WFC3/IR superdarks (WFC3 ISR 2019-04).
-For drizzled data products, a new AstroDrizzle parameter table should be used together with these new reference files in order to recover the stable hot pixels (WFC3 ISR 2019-05).
-Observers with archival data prior to May 2019 may re-request their data from the MAST portal to have their data automatically reprocessed and redrizzled with the new reference files.
+However, evidence for a linear increase of ∼200 new stable hot pixels per cycle have been found and the number of unstable pixels can change by up to ∼4000 pixels per cycle.
+The bad pixel tables used by the calwf3 pipeline along with the time-dependent WFC3/IR superdarks (WFC3 ISR 2019-04).
+For drizzled data products, a new AstroDrizzle parameter table can be used together with these new reference files in order to recover the stable hot pixels (WFC3 ISR 2019-05).
+Observers with archival data prior to May 2019 may re-request their data from the MAST portal to have their data automatically reprocessed and redrizzled with the most up-to-date reference files.

 7.9.2 Off-nominal Detector Regions

-As noted in Section 5.7.7 of the WFC3 Instrument Handbookthere are several coherent features on the IR detector composed of poorly performing pixels.
+As noted in Section 5.7.7 of the WFC3 Instrument Handbook, there are several coherent features on the IR detector composed of poorly performing pixels.
 The “Death Star”, the large circular feature at the left bottom edge of the detector, is a collection of pixels which have extremely low QE and exhibit unstable behavior.
-The unbonded pixels in the upper left and right corners and along the top edge of the detector are unresponsive to illumination.
+Unbonded pixels in the upper left and right corners and along the top edge of the detector are unresponsive to illumination.
 These pixels have all been flagged as dead in the bad pixel mask and should be avoided during analysis.
-In the lower right corner of the detector is the feature known as the “Wagon Wheel”.
-This is a collection of pixels with quantum efficiencies 25% to 50% below normal.
-This does not mean that these pixels cannot be used during data analysis, but sources in this region will have a lower signal-to-noise ratio than they would elsewhere on the detector.
-This fact will be captured in the error arrays of calwf3 calibrated data.
+In the lower right corner of the detector is the feature known as the “Wagon Wheel”, a collection of pixels with quantum efficiencies 25% to 50% below normal.
+This does not mean that these pixels cannot be used during data analysis, but sources in this region will have a lower signal-to-noise ratio than they would elsewhere on the detector, an aspect reflected in the error arrays of calwf3 calibrated data.
 A more detailed description of these detector regions is given in WFC3 ISR 2008-28.

 7.9.3 Dead Pixels

-These are pixels with a very low quantum efficiency which measure little or no signal when illuminated.
-In addition to the dead pixels found through the analysis of on-orbit data, we also manually marked the pixels comprising the “Death Star” as dead.
+These are pixels with a very low quantum efficiency i.e. they measure little or no signal when illuminated.
+In addition to the dead pixels found through the analysis of on-orbit data, the pixels comprising the “Death Star” are considered dead.
 In total, about 3300 pixels are flagged as dead (0.3% of the detector’s light-sensitive pixels), marked with a 4 in the bad pixel table (see WFC3 ISR 2010-13 and WFC3 ISR 2019-03 for details).
-Other than those pixels within the “Death Star”, dead pixels are scattered randomly across the detector.
+Other than those pixels within the “Death Star” and the small areas of unbonded pixels along the FOV edge, dead pixels are scattered randomly across the detector.
 No long-term trend is evident in the dead pixel population.
 We recommend that observers ignore any pixel marked as dead.

 7.9.4 Bad Zeroth Read Pixels